 An investor who has multiple investment accounts might simply decide it’s time to consolidate them into one IRA to make things easier to manage.
 For example, a worker who changes jobs every few years, and makes a habit of leaving behind 401(k) accounts with all those former employers, may find that over time it’s become difficult to keep track of the investments in all those different plans or even how to access the accounts.

 If a new traditional IRA offers similar or better investment choices, lower fees, easier access, and improved communication, it might make sense to roll the old plans into one new account outside the workplace.
 (Or the worker may choose to maintain a 401(k) with the current employer, as well as an IRA, to take advantage of matching contributions.
-(Individuals can contribute up to $6,000 each year to an IRA each year, depending on their income , on top of what they put into their 401(k) or other employer-sponsored retirement plan.
-Or $7,000 if you’re 50 or older.)
+(Individuals can contribute up to $6,500 to an IRA in 2023, depending on their income , on top of what they put into their 401(k) or other employer-sponsored retirement plan.
+Or $7,500 if you’re 50 or older.)
+In 2024, that number is $7,000, or $8,000 if you’re 50 or older.

 On the other hand, workers who have had the same plan for years and are happy with the investment options and services received may choose to leave their money where it is.
 They just won’t be making contributions to that account anymore.